gatsbyjs/gatsby/starters/blog/README.md

 11. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-12. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.
+12. **`package.json`**: A manifest file for Node.js projects,It holds metadata relevant to the project and it is used for managing the project's dependencies, scripts, version and a whole lot more.
 13. **`README.md`**: A text file containing useful reference information about your project.

 ## 🎓 Learning Gatsby